Rightpoint/ios-template/README.md

 ### Code Coverage

-`xcov` build artifacts are stored on CircleCI with every build and can be accessed within the Artifacts tab of each build.
+`xcov` and `slather` build artifacts are stored on CircleCI with every build and can be accessed within the Artifacts tab of each build.
+For more information see the `PRODUCTNAME/README.md`.

-####  Coveralls
+#### Codecov

-You can also use Coveralls by setting up the `repo_token` from https://coveralls.io/github/Raizlabs/ios-template-output.
-Add it to the CircleCI environment as `COVERALLS_REPO_TOKEN`.
+You can use [Codecov](https://codecov.io) automatically as long as the repository's owner is a paid Codecov member (assuming this is a private repo).

 ### Danger